remixtures/nordlys/Deploying_Your_First_Application_Image_To_Kubernetes/README.md

 ## Prerequisites

 - **Docker**: Ensure you have Docker installed on your machine.
-If not, please click on this [link](https://www.docker.com/get-started/) to download it and follow the instructions for your operating system and hardware to install it.
+If not, [download it and follow the instructions](https://www.docker.com/get-started/) for your operating system and hardware to install it.
 - **Access to a Kubernetes cluster**: You'll need access to a running Kubernetes cluster.
 While it's possible to use a local cluster like Minikube or Docker Desktop, since we are currently migrating our microservices from an on-premises data center to cloud infrastructure, in a real scenario, you will most likely use a cloud-based cluster like Google Kubernetes Engine, Amazon EKS, or Azure Kubernetes Service.
 - **kubectl**: This is a Kubernetes command-line tool used for managing clusters.
 You will need it to deploy your application image to a cluster.
 [Download and install it](https://kubernetes.io/docs/tasks/tools) based on your operating system.